History books don’t lie, do they?

 Alexander Breeding of Adair County, Kentucky and Johnson County, Indiana

-Alexander Breeding is the son of David and Mary “Polly” Hendrickson Breeding.
-Mary is the daughter of Isaac (II) and and Ann Stiles Hendrickson, granddaughter of Isaac Hendrickson I, great-granddaughter of John and Eve Hendrickson.
+Alexander Breeding is the son of Alexander and Mary E “Polly” Hendrickson Breeding.
+Mary is likely the daughter of James Hendrickson and Elizabeth Voyles (Mary is a sister to James Hendrickson of Shelby, IN above) and a great-granddaughter of John and Eve Hendrickson.
+That makes Alexander Breeding in this history book the great-great-grandson of John and Eve Hendrickson.

 “His parents are David and Mary (Hendrickson) Breeding, the former of Scotch, and the latter of Irish, descent.”

 Cherry Laura Van Deusen Pratt, in “The genealogy of Rev. W. H. Van Deusen” book (page 61) asks her family where they’re from.
-They say the Hendricksons are English or Danish.
+They say the Hendricksons are Danish.

 This doesn’t leave us much real information, does it?